Phirakan/CRUD-Auth-JWT-Golang/README.md

-This is GoLang CRUD Project for Education <br>
+This is GoLang CRUD JSON Project for Education
 Status: Developing